Residence hall living, a vital component of the Gettysburg experience, is intended to facilitate the personal growth and

 Recognizing the influence of the environment on development, Gettysburg College requires all students (unless approved as a commuter student) to live on campus.
 All first-year students are housed in two residential quads.

 The residential life program is designed to provide students with the opportunity to learn about themselves, others, and how to be engaged citizens on campus.
 First-year students work closely with professional and student staff to develop vibrant communities and capitalize on the teachable moments that emerge through the residential experience.

-The First-Year Community Learning Plan is intended to prepare students to be active leaders who take purposeful action in service of the community.
+The First-Year Residential Experience (FYRE) plan is intended to prepare students to be active leaders who take purposeful action in service of the community.

 "I wanted to become an RA because of the leadership and personal growth opportunities it offers, both for myself and for the students I hope to mentor.
 I love meeting and connecting with new people, as it helps me expand my own world view.
 Starting college can be a difficult adjustment for many, and being an RA allows me to directly help first-year students have the easiest possible transition.”

 — environmental studies major Julia Sharapi ’22

 RAs serve as a front-line resource for first-year students as they transition to college.
 They facilitate roommate agreements, provide guidance, lead community meetings, support wellness programming, and conduct focused conversations with residents called GChats.

 As all first-year halls offer similar accommodations, students may not request a specific hall assignment.

 - Alcohol & Drug Free Housing (RISE Program): Students who choose to participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices free of drugs and alcohol.
 As part of this program, we will make every effort to assign you to live with another member of RISE.

 - Gender-Inclusive Housing: This housing option allows students to share a double bedroom, regardless of students’ sex or gender.

 - Medically-Necessary Housing Accommodations: Students who require certain housing accommodations due to medical diagnoses and conditions can request them through the housing accommodations process.